druimalban/recursr/README.md

 Thus enabling the following:

   - The free monad and the cofree comonad
-  - A flat-map and a bind implementation for a list
+  - An fmap and bind implementation for a list
   - "Base" functor for a list, which represents the list functor at a given point in recursion
-  - The Either monad, as well as Tuple, with a flat-map implementation for both and a bind implementation for Either.
+  - The Either monad, as well as Tuple, with a fmap implementation for both and a bind implementation for Either.
 Not all tuples are monads.

 Note that Haskell has another typeclass, which bears mentioning, Applicative.
 In fact, all monads are applicative functors.
 However, some Applicative